Article Table Of Contents

 Lewistown is a city in and the county seat of Fergus County, Montana, United States.
 The population was 5,901 at the 2010 census.
 Lewistown is located in central Montana, the geographic center of the state, southeast of Great Falls.
 First planned in 1882, it was the site of an 1880s gold rush.

-How We Determined The Best Places To Retire In the Treasure State
+How We Determined The Best Places To Retire In the Treasure State for 2020

 - Low cost of living as measured by rent

 - Things to do (Museums, Colleges, and Libraries in town)

 We then ranked each of these places for each criteria from one to 26, with the lowest number being the best.

 Finally, we took the average rank across these criteria.
 The place, in this case Deer Lodge, with the lowest average rank was crowned the best of the best, a place for you to start your second careers.
 You can download the data here.

 Maybe You're Not Ready To Retire In Montana Yet...